pmacct/pmacct/.github/ISSUE_TEMPLATE/default-issue-template.md

 ---
 name: Default issue template
-about: Issues not opened following this simple template format will be closed
+about: Please help us help you, fill in this template
 title: ''
 labels: ''
 assignees: ''